 mbufs and mempools

-Network Data are stored in compute central memory (in huge page area).
+Network data is stored in compute central memory (in huge page area).
 DPDK uses message buffers known as mbufs to store packet data into the host memory.
 These mbufs are stored in memory pools known as mempools.